ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 		// The field under validation must be yes, on, 1, or true.
 This is useful for validating "Terms of Service" acceptance. accepted : any value,

-		// The field must be alphanumeric ONLY alpha : any value,
+		// The field must be alphabetical ONLY alpha : any value,

 		// discrete math modifiers